fixture-py/fixture/docs/source/using-fixture-cmd.rst

 ``fixture`` is a shell command to address these and other issues.
 It gets installed along with this module.
 Specifically, the ``fixture`` command accepts a path to a single object and queries that object using the command options.
 The output is python code that you can use in a test to reload the data retrieved by the query.

+.. note:: WARNING: This feature is not fully implemented and doesn't support all backends.

 Usage
 ~~~~~